Sakura and Snow

 "You were dreaming," Subaru said.

 Seishirou looked at his adversary.
-Subaru was awake after all, regarding him with a kind of taut stillness that seemed to speak of hard-won inner control.
-At least, the inclination to rip Seishirou's face off appeared to have left him...Seishirou glanced down again at the piece of paper in his hand.
+Subaru was awake after all, regarding him with a taut stillness that seemed to speak of hard-won inner control.
+At least the inclination to rip Seishirou's face off appeared to have left him.
+Seishirou glanced down once more at the piece of paper in his hand.
 It had been torn from the note pad by the phone, he noticed, the incantation written out in ball-point pen.
-He frowned at it very slightly.
-Crumpling it into a tiny ball, he shot it at the wastebasket across the room.
+He frowned at it very slightly before he caught himself and smoothed his expression into something more neutral.
+Crumpling the paper into a tiny ball, he shot it at the wastebasket across the room.
 It bounced off the wall and went in.

-He stretched at length, put his hand casually to his shirt pocket and found the new pack of cigarettes still there.
+He stretched at length, then put his hand casually to his shirt pocket and found the new pack of cigarettes still there.
 Tapping one out, he reached for his lighter.

 He wasn't about to let Subaru know how badly disconcerted he was.

 Subaru seemed calm enough himself, but his eyes locked onto the cigarettes in Seishirou's hand with the intensity of an addict.
 Seishirou scrutinized him for a moment, then slid the pack and lighter across the coffee table.
 Subaru set his jaw.
-He refused to accept the offer, instead lowering his gaze and tracing one finger down the upholstery of the chair, as if it presented him with some meaning.
+He refused to accept the offer, instead lowering his gaze and tracing one finger down the leather upholstery of the chair, as if it presented him with some deep meaning.

 As a result, there was a long silence.
 Seishirou's cigarette had almost burned down when Subaru finally spoke.
-"Seishirou-san," he said, and hesitated.
+"Seishirou-san," he said, then hesitated.
 When he went on again his voice was very small.
 "Where is my sister?"

-The question seemed tangential...Seishirou had noted the slight hesitation and wondered whether it was what Subaru had truly meant to say.
+The question seemed tangential.
+Seishirou had noted the slight pause, and he wondered whether that was what Subaru had truly meant to say.
 A feint, perhaps?
 No...that was his own inclination speaking.
 Subaru was more direct, more honest than that.
-This would of course be an urgent matter for him, yet also one that was difficult to express.
+And of course he would find this an urgent matter, yet also one that was difficult to express.

-"What makes you think /I/ know where she is?"
+"What makes you think I know where she is?"
 Seishirou asked.

 Seishirou frowned again.